 - Handrails – It seems logical that stairs would have handrails but this is not necessarily always the case.
 So, if your stairway happens to have no handrails, please install them for the safety of your senior loved one.
 Also, handrails on both sides of the stairs would be optimal if you can possibly do it.

 - Lighting – If your parent is aging in place, it’s most likely that they are living in an older home.
-It’s very common for stairways in these homes to have little to no lighting.
+It’s very common for stairways in older homes to have little to no lighting.
+But our eyesight can dim from cataracts, visual impairments, etc, as we age, and added lighting can have a dramatic impact on someone’s fall risk.
 There are many different types of lighting you could add to your staircase, it just depends on how much you can spend.

 Implementing these three (or at the very least one or two of them) will greatly reduce the chances of a fall which could save not only the cost of medical treatments and rehab – but could save their life.